aksh-sood/terraform-modules/kubernetes/README.md

 - Prometheus Alerts
 - Grafana Dashboards and Users
 - Cloudflare CNAME records
-- Baton application service objects in respective namespaces and requirements
+- Jaeger

 # Modules

 ##### [Istio](./kubernetes/module/istio)

 The isito module installs the isito service mesh onto the EKS cluster in `istio-system` namespace and creates an ingress object of type Application Load Balancer exposing the cluster to the outside world.
+It also implements basic authentication over WASM plugin for domains like jaeger, alertmanager, prometheus.

 **Note:** The ALB created from this module can only enable flow logging if the logging S3 bucket supplied is in the same AWS region as the ALB.
 Also make sure that S3 bucket policies are configured properly to allow logs from different sources like VPC and ELB.
 **WARNING:** If the S3 logging bucket is not in the same region then `loadbalancer_url` is not generated leading to failiure of script.